qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/generator_config_articles.rst

 You can specify ``library`` keys in your own config in these ways:

-* You either define a local job which either shaddows or "extends" an imported job, and provide this local job with a ``library`` key.
+* You either define a local job which either shadows or "extends" an imported job, and provide this local job with a ``library`` key.
 Or,
 * You define a local ``"libraries"`` job and provide it with a ``library`` key.
 This job will be used automatically by most of the standard jobs (source, build, etc.), and thus your listed libraries will be used in multiple jobs (not just one as above).

 .. _pages/tool/generator/generator_config_articles#packages_key: